Chief community officer is the new CMO – TechCrunch

 Commsor launched C School to help aspiring community managers learn the trade, as well as a fund to back companies in the space.
 It also posted a memo with signatures from companies like Hopin, Lattice and Notion to show the commitment to defining the community space.

-“We are kind of what Customer Success was 10 years ago, or what Revenue Operations was 300 years ago,” Reddin said.
+“We are kind of what customer success was 10 years ago, or what revenue operations was 300 years ago,” Reddin said.
 “People care about it and there are roles, but there’s still a lot of defining and growth to be done.”

-In the rest of this newsletter, we’ll get into early-stage startup competition, the pipeline problem, and Bitcoin breaking barriers.
-As always, you can find me on Twitter @nmasc_ or e-mail me natasha.m@techcrunch.com.
+In the rest of this newsletter, we’ll get into early-stage startup competition, the pipeline problem and Bitcoin breaking barriers.
+As always, you can find me on Twitter @nmasc_ or e-mail me.
 Want Startups Weekly in your inbox every Saturday.
 Sign up here.

 Will your investor put money into a competitor?

-When an investor backs a startup, they ideally think that the company will be the winner in said category, whether it’s CBD gummies, financial plumbing or peer-to-peer car-sharing.
+When an investor backs a startup, they ideally think that the company will be the winner in said category, whether it’s CBD gummies, financial plumbing or peer-to-peer car sharing.
 So, if they place a bet in a competing startup the investment could serve as both a negative signal and a reputation hit.

 Here’s what to know, via Alex Wilhelm: As software markets mature, maybe the investing playing field is opening up to investing in competitors?
 Call it conveniently complementary investments.